Context

 Reflection

-The most valuable artifact was the service blueprint.
-Not the AR screens.
+The most valuable artifact was the service blueprint, not the UI.